JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This object exposes, among many others, the `on` and `emit` methods.

 *   `emit` is used to trigger an event
-*   `on` is used to add a callback function that’s going to be executed when the event is triggered
+*   `on` is used to add a callback function that's going to be executed when the event is triggered

-For example, let’s create a `start` event, and as a matter of providing a sample, we react to that by just logging to the console:
+For example, let's create a `start` event, and as a matter of providing a sample, we react to that by just logging to the console:

 ```
 eventEmitter.on('start', () => {  console.log('started')})